aws-samples/amazon-eks-security-immersion-day/content/Pod-Security/Pod-Security-Lab/index.en.md

 # Summary

 PSA and PSS are the native Kubernetes replacement for PSP; moreover, PSA and PSS can coexist with PSP in the same cluster, to facilitate PSP replacement.
-Testing of PSA and PSS with Amazon EKS 1.23 is documented in this [OSS project](https://github.com/aws-samples/k8s-psa-pss-testing).
+Testing of PSA and PSS with Amazon EKS 1.23 is documented in this [AWS Samples OSS project](https://github.com/aws-samples/k8s-psa-pss-testing).

 The default configurations of PSA and PSS are part of Amazon EKS 1.23+, and Kubernetes Namespaces can be configured with labels to opt into Pod security defined by PSS and implemented by PSA.
 With appropriate policies you can successfully replace PSP.